M.S.L. in Corporate Compliance Curriculum

 • The impact of the corporate shift emphasizing Environmental, Social, and Government (ESG).

-Overall, students in the MSL program Corporate Compliance develop skills that are essential for any compliance professional, such as setting up a compliance office; building and implementing compliance training and communication programs; designing appropriate incentive frameworks and implementing robust investigations and speak-up programs; and setting up auditing, monitoring, and reporting systems.
+Throughout the MSL in Corporate Compliance, students develop essential skills for compliance professions, such as: establishing a compliance office; devising and implementing training and communication programs; designing incentive frameworks, investigatory protocols, and speak-up programs; and setting up auditing, monitoring, and reporting systems.

 • Each student is required to complete a minimum of 30 credits of approved courses.
 Full-time students may take 12-18 credits per semester, 14-17 is recommended; part-time students may take 2-11 credits per semester.